Enjoy sitting in cafes?

 If you’re overwhelmed by the amount of San Cristobal coffee shops to choose from…

 …I’ve got you!
 Here’s a list of only the 5 best cafes in San Cristobal de las Casas that you need to try.

-We spent 2.5 wonderful months living in San Cristobal de las Casas.
-We enjoyed walking the narrow cobblestone streets, hearing the indigenous language around us and drinking the best coffee and restaurants San Cristobal de las Casas has to offer.
+We spent 2.5 wonderful months living in San Cristobal de las Casas as digital nomads.
+We enjoyed walking the narrow cobblestone streets, hearing the indigenous language around us and drinking the best coffee and eat at the restaurants San Cristobal de las Casas has to offer.

 1. Cafeologia San Cristobal de las Casas

 One of the best cafes San Cristobal de las Casas has to offer is Cafeologia!

 Located on the famous Real de Guadalupe walking street is this aesthetically pleasing San Cristobal coffee shop.
 We had trouble finding this cafe at first (and eventually gave up) but we tried the next day and found it!
 It’s easy to get confused because it’s also part of a hotel, Casa Cafeologo but the pin on Google Maps seemed to be wrong as well.
 Simply put the hotel name into Google Maps instead and it should lead you to the right place.
 I’ve included a photo below so you know what to look for.